 If I use a 2.5 mm needle on stretch marks it takes about three days for the stinging to stop.

 4. Don’t derma roll on your period

 5. Don’t keep going over the same piece of skin.
-Derma roll then lift it off the skin and repeat.
+Derma roll then lifts it off the skin and repeat.

-You are trying to create lots of different holes so avoid going backwards and forwards.
+You are trying to create lots of different holes to avoid going backwards and forwards.

 You can damage your skin doing this and it’s less effective.